What is estate planning?

 What estate planning means in Australia

 Estate planning is the process of arranging how your assets, property, and personal matters will be managed and distributed after your death or if you become unable to make decisions.
-It involves making important choices now to protect your family, minimise complications, and ensure your wishes are carried out.
+It generally involves making choices that may affect a person's family, reduce complications, and reflect their wishes.

-When you engage in the estate planning process, you typically consider various documents and arrangements.
-These might include making a will, establishing trusts, appointing powers of attorney, and considering insurance or superannuation beneficiary nominations.
-An estate planning strategy should reflect your personal circumstances, values, and goals.
+When people engage in the estate planning process, they typically consider various documents and arrangements.
+These might include making a will, the establishment of trusts, the appointment of powers of attorney, and consideration of insurance or superannuation beneficiary nominations.
+An estate planning strategy often reflects a person's personal circumstances, values, and goals.

-The legal reasoning behind formal estate planning requirements is significant.
-Without a clear framework, disputes can arise between family members, creditors may pursue claims, and the distribution of your assets may not reflect your wishes at all.
+The legal reasoning behind formal estate planning requirements is something people often note.
+Without a clear framework, disputes can arise between family members, creditors may pursue claims, and the distribution of a person's assets may not reflect their wishes.
 Australian law sets out specific requirements to ensure that documents like wills are valid and binding.
 This protects both the person making the plan and those who will benefit from it.

 Key points

-Estate planning involves arranging how your assets will be handled after your death or incapacity
+Estate planning involves arranging how a person's assets will be handled after their death or incapacity

-It typically includes wills, powers of attorney, and sometimes trusts
+It typically includes wills, powers of attorney, and sometimes trusts, depending on the circumstances.

-The estate planning process should align with your personal circumstances and goals
+The estate planning process often aligns with a person's personal circumstances and goals.

 Common situations